nce/oci-free-cloud-k8s/README.md

 The initial infra setup is inspired by this great tutorial: https://arnoldgalovics.com/free-kubernetes-oracle-cloud/

+> [!WARNING]
-> :warning: This project uses arm instances, no x86 architecture, due to the limitations
+> This project uses arm instances, no x86 architecture, due to the limitations
 > of the always free tier.

 This repo hosts my personal stuff and is a playground for my kubernetes tooling.